mendix/docs/content/en/docs/developerportal/project-management/jira-connector.md

 1. In the Mendix Portal, open your app.

-2. Go to the [General Settings](/developerportal/collaborate/general-settings/) of your app.
+2. Go to the [Settings](/developerportal/collaborate/general-settings/) of your app.

 3. Go to the **Project Management** tab.